SapitoSucio/froggo-guides/docs/script_commands.md

  * symbol is encountered: */
 ```

-\*The asterisks (\*) in front of each line is a personal preference and is not required.*
+ *\*The asterisks (\*) in front of each line is a personal preference and is not required.*\*

 Upon loading all the files, the server will execute all the top-level commands
 in them.
 No variables exist yet at this point, no commands can be called other
 than those given in this section.
 These commands set up the basic structure - create NPC objects, spawn monster objects, set map flags, etc. No code is actually
 executed at this point.
 The top-level commands are pretty confusing, since
-they aren't structured like you would expect (command name first), but rather,
+they aren`t structured like you would expect (command name first), but rather,
 normally start with a map name.

-What's more confusing about the top-level commands is that most of them use a
+What`s more confusing about the top-level commands is that most of them use a
 tab symbol to divide their arguments.

-To prevent problems and confusion, the tab symbols are written as '**%TAB%**'
+To prevent problems and confusion, the tab symbols are written as `%TAB%`
 throughout this document, even though this makes the text a bit less readable.

 Using an invisible symbol to denote arguments is one of the bad things about